 USM (UltraSonic Motors)

 These lenses focus faster and are silent.
 Now, this is only true for those that have a Ring USM motor.
 Lenses that are only “USM” are not that different from a regular one.
-The Canon f/1.4 lens featured here is actually not that silent or fast because it’s not a Ring USM, but it is still a really high quality lens that is worth buying if you got the money.

 IS (Image Stabilization)